Oh good, you’re here . . .

 I made a potentially fatal mistake as a writer one early morning in 1994 when I answered the phone to a woman who said she was an editor at Cosmopolitan Magazine.
 She said they wanted to publish a short story I had sent them.
 And I said, “cut it out, Mom; that’s not funny.”
 Oops.
 Lucky for me, that Cosmopolitan editor had a sense of humor and I’ve been pretty lucky in the world of freelance writing ever since, thanks in part to my mentors Adair Lara (Naked, Drunk and Writing) and Marion Roach Smith (The Memoir Project).
 My published work is sometimes called memoir, sometimes first-person, mostly humor with some pathos thrown in.
 It’s about life, in other words.
 You can read some of it by clicking on this link.

 People ask me, “is Lies and Love in Alaska a true story?”
-Yes, every word is true.
-Every character is real, even the pyromaniac and the taxidermist chef.
-But while the story is true, thankfully it’s not my story.
+Yes, in a sense.
+The characters are fictional but the story is true.
+And thankfully it’s not my story.
 It happened to many women during a strange time in the 1990s.
 By clicking the Book link you can read about the novel and how it came to be, and buy a copy on Amazon or through your local Bookstore.